 Norton’s 11-year-old accuser went to police to report the abuse after he said he discovered his younger cousin crying inside Norton’s camper.
 The younger cousin was questioned and he said that he also had been indecently assaulted by Norton.

 Norton had resigned in 1972 as the head of a Boy Scout Reservation in Russell, Massachusetts after he was accused of sexually abusing young boys.
-In 1973 he pleaded guilty to sex abuse charges and was sentenced to two years in prison.
+In 1973 he pled guilty to sex abuse charges and was sentenced to two years in prison.

 After Norton was indicted in 1989, he fled the state.
 In April 1992, he was found living under a false name in Goodyear, Arizona, and arrested.

 Following a pretrial hearing in Hampden County Superior Court, the trial judge ruled that the younger boy was not competent to testify because he refused to answer questions regarding where Norton had allegedly touched him.
 As a result, the Commonwealth of Massachusetts did not proceed on the indictment alleging that Norton indecently assaulted the younger boy.